-But the temptation is to plan too many sightseeing trips, going to so many places on a trip and just exhausting yourself in the process without really seeing and enjoying anything in the end.
-That’s a wasted vacation.
-I learned that lesson last summer when we went all over Ilocandia trying to see everything but saw nothing after.
+But the temptation is to plan too many sightseeing trips, going to so many places and just exhausting yourself in the process without really seeing and enjoying anything in the end.
+That’s wasted vacation.
+I learned that lesson last summer when we went all over Ilocandia trying to see everything but practically saw nothing after.
 We just got tired, badly needing rest and relaxation when we got home, defeating the very purpose of a vacation.

 Don’t you go on vacation to refresh and relax?
 It’s not supposed to be work.
 Vacation is when we escape from work—anything that looks like work—as far away as we could.
 But we miss this point and make vacation another tedious work for us.
 Yeah, I think we’ve become too addicted with work that we can’t imagine life (or vacation) without it.
 And that’s bad.
-A lot of folks equate exhaustion with accomplishment, productivity and success.
+A lot of folks equate exhaustion with accomplishment, productivity, success and…vacation.

 We find it hard to think that relaxation and zero work is often more productive.
 We think busyness somehow makes us accomplish much.
 We don’t see how busyness is often just idleness—your body keeps moving but your soul and spirit keeps idle.
 Now, let’s try to see things this way—God accomplished a lot when he created the universe in 6 days.
 But he accomplished a lot more when he rested since the seventh day.

 Vacation is when you “recharge.”
 You’re like an overspent battery and you need to recharge.
-So you go away from what drains your power and go somewhere to recharge.
-Work drains but vacation recharges.
+So you go away from what drains your power and go somewhere to restore energy and zest for life.
+Work drains but vacation rejuvenates.
 Keep that in mind.
-Well, some folks claim their work recharges, instead of drains, them.
+Well, some folks claim their work recharges instead of drains.
 But you look at them and you see “drained” written all over their faces.
-But they’re in denial period.
-They insist they’re not.
+But they deny that, insisting they’re charged.

 God designed everything with a need for replenishment.
 Imagine if the seas and oceans all just gave away water and were never replenished.
 Even land is designed to have Sabbaths so they can recover from continuous plowing and planting which drain their fertility.
 Farming technicians I’ve talked to agree.
 And it’s actually during rest and relaxation that you become more productive.
 Look at how an article in the New York Times put it: